tanner-johnson2718/MEME_OS_3/Sharing/README.md

 In this installment we will examine the process of linking.
 In [hello world](../Hello_World/) we looked at the contents and format of an executable.
 Many of the contents of an executable are reserved for the process of linking.
 Thus linking is natural second topic.
 We will first look at static linking followed by dynamic linking.
 The end goal here is first to obviously understand this process, but secondly to answer our unanswered questions from the previous exercise.

-## Static Linking
+## What exactly is GCC doing?

-In static linking ALL compiled code is copied and contained in the final executable.
-To highlight this process we have two C files, `exe.c` and `lib.c`. `exe.c` will contain our main function and it will call a single function from `lib.c`.
+We have two C files, `exe.c` and `lib.c`. `exe.c` will contain our main function and it will call a single function from `lib.c`.
 In order to fully understand linking, the reader should be aware that when we call `gcc` it produces an exe through several stages.
 These are Preprocessing (cpp) -> Compiler (cc1) -> Assembling (as) -> Linking (ld).
+In this section we give a brief overview of exactly what happens when going from a `.c` to an ELF file that can be linked or executed.

 ### Preprocessing
 Preprocessing outside the scope of this project, but this is the stage where preprocessor macros are evaluated.